JohnHernCode/React-Redux-Bookstore-CMS/README.md

 ## About The Project

-This is the Microverse React Calculator project.
-The project is designed to simulate a real world company needing assistance with creating a calculator.
-The project uses Node, React, React-DOM, CSS, and ES6.
-Deployment is done via Heroku using BIG.js.
+This is the Microverse React Redux Bookstore CMS Project.
+The project is designed to simulate a real world Bookstore.
+The project uses Node, React, React-DOM, Redux, CSS, and ES6.
+Deployment is done via Heroku.

 ## Screen Shot